aliceminotto/lab_journal/lab_journal.md

 * parallel python, what's the main difference between multiprocessing and pp?
 * see first point on 16/10/2015
 * create database for c's data
-* create a new repository w/ c's code and modify it in a branch to get all the inputs in an output file to be put in the database.

 PART 1:

-2. create Makefile and config.mk
+2. finish Makefile and config.mk

 PART 2:
 1. ask carlos what are the probabilites from m5 to m8 and what are the parameters saved with them (Lth, beta1, beta2, wo, Ntot)